TomasHubelbauer/chrome-dev-tools/README.md

 ## To-Do

-### Await support response about using `dotnet tool`
+### Fix `dotnet tool install -g dotnet-script` not working due to PATH change

-Cannot use `dotnet-script` because it asks for a restart, which I can't do on the agent.
+Either add `~/.dotnet/tools` to PATH prior to running `dotnet tool install` or use `--tool-path` to install to a directory that's already on the PATH.

 https://github.com/dotnet/core/issues/3974